tursoft/tursoft-hub/README.md

 * add animation to switch between card, list and carosel views
 * use better design and animation for download cv button
 * use better design and animation for map buttons

+* store data in db and develop admin panel